espocrm/documentation/docs/administration/bpm-formula.md

     ```

     Then it will be possible to catch the signal by a workflow.
 It can be useful for situations when you need to recalculate something when a related record is changed.

+### bpm\caughtErrorCode

+*As of v2.14.*

+Returns the code of a caught error.
+Error codes are of the string type.
+Can be used in after Catch Error Events.

+### bpm\caughtErrorMessage

+*As of v2.14.*

+Returns the message of a caught exception.
+Can be used in after Catch Error Events.